The purpose of this page is to answer some frequently asked questions, and to let you know more about who we are — and who we are not.

 We are an Australian registered charity called Dancing With The Black Dog.
 You can view our entry here on the register of the Australian Charities and Not-For-Profits Commission.
 Due to high demand for our products from the UK over the past 15 months, we are also now in the process of registering as a charity in the UK.

 Are you affiliated with any other charities?

 We are not affiliated with beyondblue, R U OK?
-Day, The Black Dog Institute, SANE, Lifeline, MIND, The Rainbow Trust, Headspace or any other mental health charity.
+Day, The Black Dog Institute, SANE, Lifeline, MIND, The Rainbow Trust, Headspace, Heads Together or any other mental health charity.
 It is, however, our intention to approach several mental health charities around the world, to seek their endorsement, and in return to share proceeds with them.
 And so far we are doing this for beyondblue in Australia.
 Other countries will take time.

 What are your proceeds currently being spent on?

-For now, all proceeds (after donations to beyondblue) and all direct donations to us, are going towards raising further awareness of our cause.
+For now, all proceeds (after donations to beyondblue) and all direct donations to us, are going towards raising further awareness of our initiative.
 This may involve anything from social media to newspaper or radio campaigns, or any other creative ways we come up with to spread awareness of our cause, and depending on how successful we become.
 We are also in discussion with a number of corporates regarding sponsorship.

 So what’s itsoktsay.org all about?

-Where can I buy the black dog lapel pins?
+Where can I buy the black dog lapel pins, stickers and badges?

-Currently the lapel pins are only available to buy online at www.itsoktosay.org (A$6 for 1; A$12 for 3) – though postage and packaging is free, worldwide, and payment is via PayPal to avoid foreign currency complications.
+Currently they are only available to buy online at www.itsoktosay.org (A$6 for 1; A$12 for 3) – though postage and packaging is free, worldwide, and payment is via PayPal to avoid foreign currency complications.
 We will also soon be approaching various retail outlets to make enquiries about selling them in-store.

 Where are you based?